ertugrulgaripardic/ProductApi/README.md

 Product API
 Push & Pull Products

-This API gets product to e-commerce database from sql
+This API gets product to e-commerce database from sql database